learn2code-proto/learn2code-proto.github.io/STRUCTURE.md

   Pages can be found at the root of the project after being built.
 - `scripts` contains all JavaScript files.
 - `styles` contains all CSS files.

+## BUILD.SH

+`build.sh` is a BASH script that builds webpages by concating each HTML file in `pages` (excluding `layout.html`) into a file in the project root using the same header, navbar, and footer found in `layout.html`.

+`core.html` is a special case that become `index.html`.